-You may exert Oketra's Avenger as it attacks.
-When you do, prevent all combat damage that would be dealt to it this turn.
-(An exerted creature won't untap during your next untap step.)3/1
+You may exert Devoted Crop-Mate as it attacks.
+When you do, return target creature card with converted mana cost 2 or less from your graveyard to the battlefield.
+(An exerted creature won't untap during your next untap step.)3/2

 You canâ€™t exert a creature unless an effect allows you to do so.
 Similar effects that â€œtap and freezeâ€ a creature (such as that of Decision Paralysis) donâ€™t exert that creature.

 The converted mana cost of a card in your graveyard is determined solely by the mana symbols printed in its upper right corner.
 The converted mana cost is the total amount of mana in that cost, regardless of color.
 For example, a card with mana cost has converted mana cost 3.

 If you gain control of another playerâ€™s creature until end of turn and exert it, it will untap during that playerâ€™s untap step.